yireo/Yireo_Webp2/FAQ.md

 Don't complain to us.
 Instead, ask the other browser vendors to support this as well.
 And don't say this is not worth implementing, because I bet more than 25% of your sites visitors will benefit from WebP.
 Not offering this to them, is wasting additional bandwidth.

+# Some emails are also displaying WebP
+It could be that your transactional email templates are including XML layout handles that suddenly introduce this extensions functionality, while actually adding WebP to emails is a bad idea (because most email clients will not support anything of the like).

+If you encounter such an email, find out which XML layout handle is the cause of this (`{handle layout="foobar"}`).
+Next, create a new XML layout file with that name (`foobar.xml`) and call the `webp_skip` handle from it (`<update handle="webp_skip" />`).
+So this instructs the WebP extension to skip loading itself.